MatiasJF/tokenisation-workshop/THEORY.md

 ---

-## Introduction to BSV Tokens
+## Introduction to BSV Blockchain Tokens

-### What Are BSV Tokens?
+### What Are BSV Blockchain Tokens?

-In Bitcoin SV, tokens are **unspent transaction outputs (UTXOs)** with special data embedded in their locking scripts.
-Unlike other blockchain systems that use smart contracts or account-based models, BSV tokens are native to the UTXO model.
+On the BSV Blockchain, tokens are **unspent transaction outputs (UTXOs)** with special data embedded in their locking scripts.
+Unlike other blockchain systems that use smart contracts or account-based models, BSV Blockchain tokens are native to the UTXO model.

 **Core Principle**: "Outputs are tokens" (BRC-45)